fmi-basel/neural-decoding-RSNN/README.md

 ## Reproducing the results

 To reproduce the results, first go to the `/conf/data/data-default.yaml` file and set the `data_dir` parameter to the path of the data directory containing the challenge data.
 Because models are pre-trained on all publicly available sessions where the same number of electrodes were used for each monkey, the data directory should contain all files from the ["Nonhuman Primate Reaching with Multichannel Sensorimotor Cortex Electrophysiology" dataset](https://zenodo.org/records/583331).
-For only pretraining on the sessions used in the challenge, set **data.pretrain_filenames=challenge-data**.
+For only pretraining on the sessions used in the [IEEE BioCAS 2024 Grand Challenge on Neural Decoding for Motor Control of non-Human Primates](https://ieee-dataport.org/competitions/ieee-biocas-2024-grand-challenge-neural-decoding-motor-control-non-human-primates), set **data.pretrain_filenames=challenge-data**.

 Second, set the output directory for `hydra` in the `/conf/config.yaml` file to the desired output directory.
 Each run of the training script will create a new subdirectory in the output directory to store configuration files, logs, results, plots, and a copy of model state dictionaries.
 This defaults to `./outputs`.